Fangjingxiaotao/GNSS-OpenIF/README.md

 # 📡 Open GNSS Dataset

 This repository provides open-source Global Navigation Satellite System (GNSS) data collected from suburban Hong Kong.
+The data offer command cases where a dynamic pedestrian user is under multipath interference.
 The dataset is useful for GNSS research, positioning and navigation studies.

 ## 📂 Dataset Contents
 - `GT_20250213_10Hz.txt` – Ground truth data in text format